The phone screen

 One of the best ways to prepare for a phone interview is to write out a complete answer to the interview questions and then tape record what we sound like when we answer the questions.
 I think that you will be surprised at what you hear.

-Common problems with phone screen answers:
+Common problems with phone screen answers

 A good percentage of candidates that fail the phone screen have one thing in common.
-The candidates are asked an interview question and then the candidate gives a long explanation and background before actually answering the question.
+The candidates are asked an interview question and then the candidate gives a long explanation and background.
+All this before actually answering the question.
 We are losing the interest of the person on the other end of the phone when we give background explanations before answering the actual question.
 We want to make sure we answer the question first and then provide any necessary background information.
 Listening to your answer will make this painfully obvious.

 If you have a phone interview coming up, prepare well thought out and complete answers and then record your answers to ensure that you are presenting your best self.
 The sighs, the heavy breathing and the “well you know” or overuse of the word “like” will disappear quickly.